Terrier-Tech/tuff/README.md

 ### Declarative UI

-The argument of a Part's `render()` method is a HTML builder element - specifically a `div` element - where the part can build its UI.
+The argument of a Part's `render()` method is an HTML builder element where the part can build its UI.

 On each builder element, you can pass zero to many arguments that are one of: